Attorney Dan Gebhardt's practice is wide-reaching but focuses on protecting individual rights:

 facilities as a molecular biologist for three years, and contributed to

-several publications in molecular biology journals.
+several publications in cancer research journals.

 Mr. Gebhardt earned his Juris Doctor from the University of Texas School